Lewis-Barton/south-wales-fitness/README.md

 The aspects that will be **shared** across all three of the pages are as follows:

 * The navigation panel will be located at the top of the page which will include the company logo and links to the other pages.
-* The footer will consist of the copyright information as well as social links
+* The footer will consist of the copyright information as well as social links.

 The **Home Page** will hold the following information: